The Colonial Period

 Read documents in the order they are listed above.

 Notes: Taylor explores the notion of “American exceptionalism.”
 What does he mean by the phrase?
 In your view, is the American story a “fundamentally happy” one?
-What is the distinction between civil liberty and political liberty?
-What is the connection between liberty and property?
-How does Winthrop define liberty?
 You can view some of John White's renderings of the people he encountered in North America at this website.
+What seems appealing, odd, or repellant in the societies of the People of the First Light and Englishmen?

 3. The Colonial Background: Virginia